How To Find The Best Positions For Sleeping

 If you sleep on your side, which is thought to be one of the best positions for sleeping, it's recommended to sleep on your right side.
 According to various studies, sleeping on your right side helps prevent the risk of a heart attack and makes you less likely to suffer from nightmares.

 However, it's best for pregnant women to sleep on the left side because this prevents the inferior vena cava from being obstructed, allowing blood and oxygen to flow more easily to the baby.
 Also, during the third trimester of pregnancy, pregnant mums will likely have to place a pillow between their legs to sleep better.

 In addition to the appropriate sleeping positions, other important elements when it comes to sleeping well are the pillow and the mattress.
 Contrary to popular belief, there are specialists that recommend not using a pillow when sleeping, but many people probably wouldn't feel comfortable sleeping without one.
 In any case, you should opt for a good pillow, one that's not too hard, to avoid damaging the neck, and not too soft, to prevent neck and shoulder pain.

 And as for the mattress, it's important to choose a firm one to protect the spinal column and allow for a restorative night's sleep.

-If you want to read similar articles to How To Find The Best Positions For Sleeping , we recommend you visit our Mental health category.
+If you'd like to read similar articles to How To Find The Best Positions For Sleeping, we recommend you browse around our Mental health category.